Crazyloon/Enshrouded-Server-Manager/README.md

-this is only a test for a multi server launcher for enshrouded.
+this is only a test for a multi server manager for enshrouded.

 use at own risk!